Fast State-Augmented Learning for Wireless Resource Allocation with Dual Variable Regression: Wireless Resource Allocation Problem

-In \eqref{eq:param_dual_problem}, $D^\star_{\bbtheta}$ is the optimal dual value and is attained by an optimal dual multiplier $\bblambda^\star$.
-We note that both the Lagrangian maximizers $\bbtheta^\dagger(\bblambda)$ and the optimal dual multipliers $\bblambda^\star$ are a set in general.
-In particular, $\bblambda^\star$ will refer to either the set of all optimal dual multipliers or an arbitrary element of this set, with due clarification whenever the distinction is necessary.
+In~\eqref{eq:param_dual_problem}, $D^\star_{\bbtheta}$ is the dual optimum, attained by an optimal multiplier $\bblambda^\star$.
+Both the Lagrangian maximizers $\bbtheta^\dagger(\bblambda)$ and the optimal multipliers $\bblambda^\star$ are a set in general.
+In particular, $\bblambda^\star$ will refer to either the set of all optimal dual multipliers or any element of this set, with due clarification when needed.

-The dual problem is appealing because finding the Lagrangian maximizers entails an unconstrained optimization problem.
-Moreover, the dual function is convex in $\bblambda$ although the Lagrangian in~\eqref{eq:param_lagrangian} or the dual problem in~\eqref{eq:param_dual_problem} are generally non-convex in $\bbtheta$.
-This follows from the dual function being the pointwise infimum over a family of affine functions \cite[p.~81]{boyd2004convex}.
-Furthermore, a subgradient of the dual function at a given $\bblambda$, denoted by $\bbs_{\bbtheta}(\bblambda) \in \partial g_{\bbtheta}(\bblambda)$, can be evaluated by virtue of Danskin's theorem~\cite{danskin2012theory} as
+The dual problem is appealing because finding Lagrangian maximizers is an unconstrained problem.
+Moreover, the dual function, being the pointwise infimum over affine functions~\cite[p.~81]{boyd2004convex}, is always convex in $\bblambda$.
+Finally, a subgradient of the dual function at a given $\bblambda$, denoted by $\bbs_{\bbtheta}(\bblambda) \in \partial g_{\bbtheta}(\bblambda)$, is readily available by Danskin's theorem~\cite{danskin2012theory} as

-where $\bbtheta^\dagger$ denotes a Lagrangian maximizer as defined in~\eqref{eq:lagrangian_maximizer_theta}.
-Since the minimization in~\eqref{eq:param_dual_problem} is a convex problem and \eqref{eq:param_dual_subgradient} is a descent direction for the dual function, a solution to the dual problem can be obtained by a dual descent method that alternates between the inner primal maximization step and a dual subgradient descent step.
-Although the inner maximization problem is non-convex, it is unconstrained---deep neural networks trained with stochastic gradient descent algorithms have shown huge empirical success in tackling such non-convex optimization problems by finding good minima.
+Since the minimization in~\eqref{eq:param_dual_problem} is a convex problem and \eqref{eq:param_dual_subgradient} is a descent direction for the dual function, a solution to the dual problem~\eqref{eq:param_dual_problem} can be obtained by a dual descent method that alternates between unconstrained primal maximization and dual subgradient descent.

-\begin{remark} The duality gap of the parametrized problem $D^\star_{\bbtheta} - P^\star_{\bbtheta}$ is nonzero in general, and we incur a loss of optimality by working in the dual domain.
-However, the underlying unparametrized, functional problem, e.g., \eqref{eq:nonparam_problem}, can be shown to exhibit zero duality gap under certain mild conditions, and solving the parametrized problem over a sufficiently rich function class leads to a small duality gap~\cite{elenter2024nearoptimal}. \end{remark}
+\begin{remark} The duality gap of the parametrized problem $D^\star_{\bbtheta} - P^\star_{\bbtheta}$ is nonzero in general.
+However, the underlying unparametrized, functional problem, e.g., \eqref{eq:nonparam_problem}, exhibits zero duality gap under mild conditions, and a sufficiently rich parametrization leads to a small duality gap~\cite{elenter2024nearoptimal}. \end{remark}